CovidDS-SMU/covid-hugo/content/home/hero.md

 <br>

-**Using data to offer insights and resources to health officials and the general public**
+**Data Science Volunteers using data to fight the Covid-19 pandemic by connecting people, organizations, and resources.**